awsdocs/amazon-personalize-developer-guide/doc_source/interactions-datasets.md

  In Amazon Personalize, an *interaction* is an *event* that you record and then import as training data\.
 You can record multiple event types, such as *click*, *watch* or *like*\.
 For example, if a user *clicks* a particular item and then *likes* the item, and you want Amazon Personalize to use these events as training data, for each event you would record the user's ID, the item's ID, the timestamp \(in Unix time epoch format\), and the event type \(*click* and *like*\)\.
 You would then add both interaction events to an Interactions dataset\.
 Once you have recorded enough events, you can train a model and use Amazon Personalize to generate recommendations for users\.
 For minimum requirements see [Service quotas](limits.md#limits-table)\.

  Amazon Personalize stores interactions data in an *Interactions dataset*\.
+For all use cases \(Domain dataset groups\) and recipes \(Custom dataset groups\), your interactions data must have the following:
++ At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
++ At minimum 25 unique user IDs with at least 2 interactions for each\.

  To create a recommender or a custom solution, you must at minimum create an Interactions dataset\.
 This section provides information about the following types of interactions data you can import into Amazon Personalize\.

 **Topics**
 + [Event type and event value data](#event-type-and-event-value-data)